sandis33/CS2Kick/README.md

 - XP reward for time played
 - Item reward in backpack for time played
 - IEiro reward for time played
+- CallAdmin panel and message to Web Chat